 “It is hard to be a mother, daughter, wife, and friend while being a full-time student.
 It is very easy to lose focus in day-to-day life unless you are goal-oriented,” she said.
 “I learned to get my work done promptly and utilize my time efficiently.”

 Also key were supportive relationships with faculty.
-Her academic adviser, Professor of Biological Sciences and Department Head Francie Cuffney, encouraged Pari when she felt unsure of her ability to continue.
+Her academic advisor, Professor of Biological Sciences and Department Head Francie Cuffney, encouraged Pari when she felt unsure of her ability to continue.

 “Dr. Cuffney has always believed in me, even when I didn’t believe in myself,” said Pari.
 “After my first semester at Meredith College, I questioned if I was capable of completing the courses I was taking.
 Dr. Cuffney motivated me to keep my eye on the prize and to not give up.”

 In addition, Pari said Professor of Chemistry Walda Powell’s support helped her thrive in chemistry courses that were essential for both the Dental Admission Test and dental school.
 And she worked with Jason Andrus, assistant professor of biology, on a research project that focused on the effectiveness of hyaluronic acid on bacteria that are found in the oral cavity – research she hopes to continue in the future.

 As she prepared to embark on the next leg of her education as a student in the School of Dental Medicine at East Carolina University, Pari said she feels well prepared to pursue her ultimate goal of becoming a dentist – a goal that she has remained focused on since she first visited Meredith.

 “We are given the encouragement, the advice, and the support we need by the faculty, staff, and administration to succeed once we graduate,” said Pari.
 “I can confidently say that Meredith provided me with all the tools to become a strong and successful leader in my field of study.”